mikalv/check-if-output-was-spent/README.md

             // public tx key is combined with our private view key
-            // to create, so called, derived key. crypto::key_derivation derivation;
+            // to create, so called, derived key.
+            // the derived key is used to produce the key_image
+            // that we want.
+            crypto::key_derivation derivation;

             if (!generate_key_derivation(pub_tx_key, private_view_key, derivation))
             {
                 cerr << "Cant get derived key for output with: " << "\n"
                      << "pub_tx_key: " << private_view_key << endl;
                 return 1;
             }